emmaewade/pangenome-workflow/README.md

         roary_command='-r -p 30 -e --mafft -i 80 -cd 80 -f'
 ```

-To submit jobs through a cluster environment, uncomment and adjust the *cluster:* lines in **config/config.yaml** appropriate to your cluster.
-Then (edit, if necessary) make the config/parseJobID.sh config/status-saact.sh files executable:
+To submit jobs to a job manager like SLURM, uncomment and adjust the *cluster:* lines in **config/config.yaml** appropriate to your cluster.
+Then edit (if necessary) and make the config/parseJobID.sh config/status-saact.sh files executable:
 ```
 chmod +X config/parseJobID.sh config/status-sacct.sh
 ```